Back to all Articles

 • Author:by Rory Walsh

 Why are candidates not choosing my organisation?
-What are other organisations doing at interview that we are not, to get these candidates engaged?
+What are other organisations doing at interviews that we are not to get these candidates engaged?
 How am I turning candidates off from joining my team?

 It’s a candidate-driven market in 2019, and the skills shortage is set to continue through 2020 and beyond.
 The competition for quality candidates is developing further momentum year on year.
 For active candidates, we are in a situation now where the cream of the crop has three or four offers to choose from when making a decision.
 Therefore, it is crucial that you do not turn candidates off your organisation when you meet them.